 Anchored by a tactile client and thanks to a mix of high- and low-cost materials, Carrington is robust and ready to stand the test of time.

-“We wanted to keep the materials limited and simple,” explains Studio P interior architect Emily Ellis.
+“We wanted to keep the materials limited and simple,” explains Studio P lead designer Emily Ellis.

 “For the exterior, you’ve off form concrete on the walls, James Hardie scyon panellings, black bricks, travertine tiles, and copper trims.